 The Republic of Biafra, a breakaway state of eastern Nigeria, surrenders to Nigeria after three years of costly fighting.

 In 1960, Nigeria gained independence from Britain.
-Six years later, the Muslim Hausas in northern Nigeria began massacring the Christian Igbos in the region, prompting tens of thousands of Igbos to flee to the east, where their people were the dominant ethnic group.
-The Igbos doubted that Nigeria's oppressive military government would allow them to develop, or even survive, so on May 30, 1967, Lieutenant Colonel Odumegwu Ojukwu and other non-Igbo representatives of the area established the Republic of Biafra, comprising several states of Nigeria.
+Six years later, following a military coup in which several Nigerian political leaders (including the Prime Minister, who was Muslim) were assassinated, the Muslim Hausas in northern Nigeria, began massacring the Christian Igbos in the region.
+This prompted tens of thousands of Igbos to flee to the east, where their people were the dominant ethnic group.
+The Igbos doubted that Nigeria’s oppressive military government would allow them to develop, or even survive, so on May 30, 1967, Lieutenant Colonel Odumegwu Ojukwu and other non-Igbo representatives of the area established the Republic of Biafra, comprising several states of Nigeria.